39bigmarks/BigEngine/README.md

 BigEngine is a cross-platform, 2D and 3D game engine.
 A side project I'll hopefully finish one day.

 ## Features
-- Open Source: Change anything you like
+- Open Source: Change anything you like.
-- Cross-platform: Windows, MacOS, Linux (More if you edit it yourself)
+- Cross-Platform: Windows, MacOS, Linux (More if you edit it yourself)
-- Visually-scripted: A unique take on visual coding inspired by Clickteam Fusion 2.5 and Scratch
+- Visual Scripting: A unique take on visual coding inspired by Clickteam Fusion 2.5 and Scratch.
 - Customizable: Many different options to customize the look and feel of the editor.
 - Lightweight: No setup .msi, no required dependencies, no useless (AI) features.
 Instantly get it up and running.